Sebastian-Montoya-B/Alpha-PDI/README.md

 1. Open the file `AlphaPDI.Rproj`.
 2. Run the `alpha_PDI`, `genfun`, and `wcfun` functions.
 Experiment with them creating hypothetical interaction matrices and resource abundance vectors, or analyze your own empirical data.
-3. Use the scripts Generality_correlations.R, Figure2.R, Figure3.R, and FigureSup.R to reproduce the respective figures and analyses of our paper.
+3. Use the scripts correlations.R, Figure2.R, Figure3.R, and FigureSup.R to reproduce the respective figures and analyses of our paper.

 ### 2. If you want to make a quick test of our analysis or apply it to your own data: